FreunzWa/FW_sync/medicine/neurology/dementia.md

     + cx/ progression
         * may progress to affect other cognitive domains, or develop into MND
 - treatment
+    + allied health
+        * restorative therapy
+        * compensatory therapy
-    + augmentative communication apps
+            - augmentative communication apps
-    + words to speech help @some cases
+            - words to speech help @some cases
-    + whiteboard to draw word when cannot remember
+            - whiteboard to draw word when cannot remember
+        * social therapy
 - clinical
     + all 3 domains
         * word finding